Elevenlabs AudioNative Player

 Table of contents

-BigQuery is a service available in the cloud i.e. Google Cloud Platform, which is used to process a huge amount of data sets.
-In practice, this means that you can throw data from various sources into this tool and analyze it very efficiently, without hardware limitations.
+BigQuery is a service available in the cloud, i.e., Google Cloud Platform, which is used to process a huge number of data sets.
+In practice, this means you can throw data from various sources into this tool and analyze it very efficiently without hardware limitations.
 This is a great complement to the Google Analytics 4 service, as I hope to convince you of in this article.

-In Google Analytics 4 the matter got a little more complicated for us.
-When it comes to the data retention period, we have two choices: 2 months or 14 months.
-You can also find an article on our blog, why you should change the data retention period after setting up a GA4 service, and I recommend you take a look at it so you don’t make one of the biggest mistakes Google Analytics 4 users make 🙂 The 2-month period is definitely too short, but the next solution doesn’t seem to be the best either.
+In Google Analytics 4, the matter got a little more complicated for us.
+Regarding the data retention period, we have two choices: 2 months or 14 months.
+You can also find an article on our blog about why you should change the data retention period after setting up a GA4 service, and I recommend you take a look at it so you don’t make one of the biggest mistakes Google Analytics 4 users make.
+The 2-month period is definitely too short, but the next solution isn’t the best either.
 And this is where the BigQuery tool comes to the rescue!
-Thanks to the connection with GA4, we will ensure that we collect data without time limits, unless we introduce such limits ourselves.
+Thanks to the connection with GA4, we will ensure that we collect data without time limits unless we introduce such limits ourselves.

 How to connect BigQuery with Google Analytics 4?

 I have good information for you – it’s child’s play!
-All you need to do is to go to the Administration section in your GA4 account, and then in the column for Services, select “Connected Services” → “Connected Services”. → “BigQuery.”
-Then simply click the blue “Connect” button.
-Keep in mind, however, that at this stage you are connecting a specific project, which you must have already created in BigQuery.
-You also need to be the owner or administrator of both services to see the connectable projects.
-Once you have completed the various steps, at the end you just need to save the changes.
-A few clicks and your services are connected!
+All you need to do is to go to the Administration section in your GA4 account, and then in the column for Services, select „Connected Services” → „Connected Services”. → „BigQuery.”
+Then click the blue „Connect” button.
+Keep in mind, however, that you are connecting a specific project at this stage, which you must have already created in BigQuery.
+You must also be the owner or administrator of both services to see the connectable projects.
+Once you have completed the various steps, you just need to save the changes.
+With a few clicks, your services will be connected!

 How to create an account and start using BigQuery?